 Here are four good reasons universities and colleges need to come to grips with reviews, like them or not, and even consider how reviews could make them more competitive:

 Just a few years ago, the fight between consumer reviews and the organizations being reviewed was looking like a draw.
 If anything, it was looking like reviews might end up on the losing side.
-As mentioned in my recent post, "2016 Consumer Reviews: 5 Reasons Yours Will Matter More This Year Than Ever Before," however, events of the last year have tipped the scales in favor of consumers and consumer reviews.
+However, events of the last year have tipped the scales in favor of consumers and consumer reviews.

 For instance, in 2015, the State of California signed into law a bill banning businesses from forcing their customers into contracts that would penalize them for leaving negative reviews about their products or services.

 Also last year, a number of lawsuits by vacation rental owners against guests who had left negative reviews about their properties went down in flames, with judges ruling in favor of the right of these guests to voice their opinions about the services they received.

 And then in late December, the U.S. House of Representatives voted unanimously to pass the Consumer Review Freedom Act, which set out to specifically protect consumer reviews online from retribution by vindictive companies.